And that is the final whistle - a convincing win for Madrid in the end, but they made it stickier than they should have!

 Champions League – Follow the Football match between Ajax and Real Madrid live with Eurosport.
 The match starts at 04:45 on 4 October 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Ajax and Real Madrid.
+Head-to-head: see historical stats and visit our detailed profiles for Ajax vs Real Madrid.
 Get all the latest on Football: fixtures, results and tables.

 And that is the final whistle - a convincing win for Madrid in the end, but they made it stickier than they should have!